Cat had kittens outside and you’re not sure what to do?

 If you don’t see the mother or more kittens relatively quickly, retrieve the kitten if possible and take it to your local shelter immediately.

-They have the resource to rehabilitate the kitten and get it adopted.
+They have the resources to rehabilitate the kitten and get it adopted.
 If you want to adopt the kitten yourself, simply take it to your local vet for proper care.

 If your cat had kittens outside or if you know of a local feral cat who has had kittens, you’ll most likely be eager to find where they are.